balusena/docker-for-devops/01-Docker Containers Introduction and Setup/Docker Containers introduction and setup.md

 our image.
 Using this tag and image name, we can pull the docker image and deploy on another computer as a docker container.

+## 11.Docker Environment?
+The Docker environment refers to the overall setup and infrastructure necessary for running Docker containers and managing containerized applications.

+It includes the following components:

+### 1.Docker Engine:
+- The core component of the Docker environment, responsible for running and managing containers.
+It consists of the Docker daemon, Docker CLI, and Docker API.

+### 2.Docker Images:
+- Docker images are the building blocks of containers.
+They contain the application code, dependencies, and configurations needed to run an application within a container.

+### 3.Docker Containers:
+- Containers are lightweight and isolated runtime instances created from Docker images.
+They encapsulate the application and its dependencies, providing a consistent and reproducible execution environment.

+### 4.Dockerfile:
+- A Dockerfile is a text file that specifies the instructions to build a Docker image.
+It includes commands to install dependencies, configure the environment, and define how the container should be run.

+### 5.Docker Compose:
+- Docker Compose is a tool for defining and managing multi-container applications.
+It uses YAML files to specify the services, networks, and volumes required for an application.
+Docker Compose simplifies the process of running and orchestrating multiple containers as a cohesive unit.

+### 6.Docker Registry:
+- A Docker Registry is a repository for storing and distributing Docker images.
+Docker Hub is the default public registry, but you can also set up private registries to store custom images within your organization.

+### 7.Docker Networking:
+- Docker provides networking capabilities to enable communication between containers and external networks.
+  It allows containers to be connected to networks, assign IP addresses, and define network aliases for easy communication.

+### 8.Docker Volumes:
+- Docker volumes provide a way to persist data beyond the lifecycle of a container.
+Volumes can be attached to containers, allowing data to be shared between containers or stored outside the container's filesystem.

 # Containers

 ## 1.What is a container?